jeanreye4/tic-tac-toe/readme.md

 This means **no working on your code** while others are presenting.
 This is your chance to ask others how they tackled their project.

-Each session of presentations will be science-fair style.
+Each session of presentations will be *science-fair style*.
 Several people will set up at a given time, and other students will walk around asking questions like:

 - What would you do differently?
 - What are you most proud of?